 Certificate Of Fitness

 This is very similar to a WOF.
 It's a regular check to ensure that your vehicle meets required safety standards.
-Vehicles requiring this certification are: heavy vehicles – trucks, larger trailers, motor homes. all passenger service vehicles – taxis, shuttles and buses. rental vehicles.
+Vehicles requiring this certification are: heavy vehicles – trucks, larger trailers, some motor homes. all passenger service vehicles – taxis, shuttles and buses. rental vehicles.

 Road User Charges (applies only to diesel cars/campervans only - not petrol)